3milyR/3milyR/README.md

 ## 📫 Connect With Me
 - Find me on [LinkedIn](https://linkedin.com/in/emilyrupp)
-- Learn more about me @ [emilyrupp.work](https://emilyrupp.work)
+- Learn more about me on my website [emilyrupp.work](https://emilyrupp.work)
-- See some of my visualizations @ [Tableau Public](https://public.tableau.com/app/profile/3milyr/vizzes)
+- See some of my visualizations on [Tableau Public](https://public.tableau.com/app/profile/3milyr/vizzes)